 Police Officer, Salinas, CA Police Dept and later Pasadena, CA Police Dept. Assigned to the Patrol Division.

 California Community College Teaching Credential for Police Science, valid for life.

 California Commission on Peace Officer Standards and Training (POST) Advanced Certificate.

 Legal Experience & Services

-- Federal and state qualified Expert Witness in criminal and civil trials on drug law enforcement related matters including use of force, informant handling, money laundering, drug identification, drugs in the work place and investigative procedures.
+- Federal and state qualified Expert Witness in criminal and civil trials on drug law enforcement related matters including the use of force, informant handling, money laundering, drug identification, drugs in the workplace and investigative procedures.

 - Expert in Military Justice affairs

 - Federal and State qualified Expert witness on police procedures

 Counselor/Graduate, 160th Session of the FBI National Academy, Quantico, VA.